mulmopro/cefocat-plugim/README.md

 # cefocat-plugim
-Creation of foam-like geometries using plugIm! (https://www.plugim.fr/) -- Windows only
+Creation of foam-like geometries using plugIm! (https://www.plugim.fr/) -- Windows only This workflow was developed by Enrico Agostini as part of his Ph.D. project.
+The complete manuscript can be found at: https://iris.polito.it/retrieve/handle/11583/2981457/665253

 #### How to use
 On a command prompt or Windows PowerShell type: